 Wheaton-affiliated Programs in the U.S. (Domestic)

 Wheaton maintains affiliations with a very limited number of specialty programs located in the United States.
 Students participating in Wheaton-affiliated programs in the United States pay tuition and room and board charges directly to Wheaton, and may use their financial aid award and academic scholarships to fund these programs.
 The portion of a student’s award that is not available for use in a domestic Wheaton-affiliated program is the work award; Wheaton does not replace these funds unless a student has eligibility for an increased federal Stafford Loan.
-A current list of Wheaton-affiliated programs in the United States may be obtained from the Academic Advising Center.
+View a list of Wheaton-affiliated programs in the United States and more information may be obtained from Academic Advising.

 Non-affiliated Programs Abroad

 Students may petition for approval to attend non-affiliated programs abroad.
 If the student’s program is approved, he or she may apply for need-based financial aid based on the program cost (not to exceed Wheaton’s cost).